LBGC-CFB/SpliceLauncher/README.md

 NC_000001.10	BestRefSeq	gene	11874	14409	.	+	.
 ID=gene0;Dbxref=GeneID:100287102,HGNC:HGNC:37102;Name=DDX11L1;description=DEAD/H-box helicase 11 like 1;gbkey=Gene;gene=DDX11L1;gene_biotype=misc_RNA;pseudo=true
 NC_000001.10	BestRefSeq	transcript	11874	14409	.	+	.
 ID=rna0;Parent=gene0;Dbxref=GeneID:100287102,Genbank:NR_046018.2,HGNC:HGNC:37102;Name=NR_046018.2;gbkey=misc_RNA;gene=DDX11L1;product=DEAD/H-box helicase 11 like 1;transcript_id=NR_046018.2
 NC_000001.10	BestRefSeq	exon	11874	12227	.	+	.
 ID=id1;Parent=rna0;Dbxref=GeneID:100287102,Genbank:NR_046018.2,HGNC:HGNC:37102;gbkey=misc_RNA;gene=DDX11L1;product=DEAD/H-box helicase 11 like 1;transcript_id=NR_046018.2
-NC_000001.10	BestRefSeq	exon	12613	12721	.	+	.
-ID=id2;Parent=rna0;Dbxref=GeneID:100287102,Genbank:NR_046018.2,HGNC:HGNC:37102;gbkey=misc_RNA;gene=DDX11L1;product=DEAD/H-box helicase 11 like 1;transcript_id=NR_046018.2
-NC_000001.10	BestRefSeq	exon	13221	14409	.	+	.
-ID=id3;Parent=rna0;Dbxref=GeneID:100287102,Genbank:NR_046018.2,HGNC:HGNC:37102;gbkey=misc_RNA;gene=DDX11L1;product=DEAD/H-box helicase 11 like 1;transcript_id=NR_046018.2
 ```

-### Configure SpliceLauncher <a id="10"></a>
+### Configure SpliceLauncher with INSTALL mode <a id="10"></a>

 SpliceLauncher is provide with a config.cfg file.
 This last contains the path for software and files used by SpliceLauncher.
 The mode INSTALL of SpliceLauncher permits to update this config.cfg file.
 If you define the path to GFF (v3) file and path to the FASTA genome, the INSTALL mode will extract all necessary information from this GFF and indexing the STAR genome.
+This information are storage in a BED file that contains the exon coordinates, in a sjdb file that contains the intron coordinates and a text file that contains the details of transcript structures.
+You can define where these files will saving by the `-O, --output` argument

 Use INSTALL mode of SpliceLauncher: